JulianeGampe/cat-sanctuary/README.md

 - As a user I want to see a navigation bar so that I can easily navigate between the pages.
 - As a user I want to see social media icons so that I can visit the social media websites with just one click.
+- As a user I want to know in which ways I can support Cat Sanctuary so that I can choose how I would like to support them.
 - As a user I want to see details about the cats so that I can make a decision which cat I want to adopt.
 - As a user I want to be able to express my interest or request more information by filling in a form so that I can receive more details about the work of Cat Sanctuary.
 - As a user I want to see the address and phone number of Cat Sanctuary so that I can contact them direclty offline.